When travelling or using transport

 To stop the virus spreading, it's important that we all play our part and work together.
 When planning to travel, or when using transport, this means:

-- you should not travel if you are experiencing coronavirus symptoms, self-isolating, or got a letter advising you to shield
+- you should not travel if you are experiencing coronavirus symptoms, self-isolating, or have been advised to continue to shield

 - if you can, work from home

 - when you do travel, walk or cycle whenever possible

 - keep two metres social distance - where that's not possible try to keep at least one metre, taking suitable precautions such as wearing a face covering